DarianNwankwo/dariannwankwo/README.md

 - [ ] Implement Blog index page from the XD design
 - [ ] Leverage Gatsby's createPage API to dynamically render blog posts
 - [ ] Create the template view component for blog posts
+- [ ] Fix excess white space issue on smaller mobile views
+- [ ] Include an image of myself somewhere on the site.
+Might be a cause for refactoring my design
+- [ ] Add an about page!

 ## Feel Free To Steal My Design